nasa/cumulus/docs/upgrade-notes/upgrade-rds-cluster-tf-postgres-13.md

 Upgrading the Aurora Serverless v1 cluster will be completed via AWS console in this document and require manual steps to complete the upgrade:

 - Ensure a supported version (> 18.1.0 *or* 16.1.4 or a later patch version) is deployed.
-- Deploy the newest version of the `cumulus-rds-tf` module.
+- Deploy the newest version of the `cumulus-rds-tf` module, ensuring `enable_upgrade` is set to false.
 This will *only* deploy a `v13` version of your current parameter group configuration, named `<prefix>-cluster-parameter-group-v13`.
 - Shut down all ingest and other usage of the database cluster by 3rd party applications if appropriate.
 - Once this is done, utilize the AWS RDS console to `modify` the database cluster, and update the following settings:
   - Set `Engine Version`  to the currently available Serverless v1 Postgres v13 engine (PostgreSQL 13.12 as of this instruction set’s authoring)